neuro-inc/neuro-flow/reference/workflow-syntax/batch-workflow-syntax/README.md

 ### `tasks.strategy.matrix`

 The `matrix` attribute defines a set of configurations with which to run a task.
 Each key in this mapping sets some variable that will be available in the `matrix` context in expressions of the corresponding task.
-Each value should be an array, and `neuro-flow` will start task variants with all possible combinations of items from these arrays.
+Each value should be an array, and `apolo-flow` will start task variants with all possible combinations of items from these arrays.
 The matrix can generate 256 different tasks at most.

 **Example 1:**